 A Sermon on Ephesians 1:17Read more

-Describe your knowledge of God.
-Where do you begin?
-Do you begin with propositional or theoretical knowledge?
-While propositional knowledge of God is good and necessary for the Christian life, there is another knowledge which is just as important.
+Where does one begin in describing their knowledge of God?
+Do they begin with propositional or theoretical knowledge?
+While propositional knowledge of God is good and necessary for the Christian life, there is another knowledge that is just as important.
 As a matter of fact, it is a knowledge which the apostle Paul prays for in Ephesians.
-It is the kind of knowledge which is immediate.
+It is the kind of knowledge which is immediate and intimate.
 It is a personal knowledge of God the Father.
-It is an intimate knowledge.
 Such knowledge is at the heart of the evangelical message.
-We can have personal fellowship with God the Father through the Lord Jesus Christ.
-In the New Covenant, the Holy Spirit comes into our hearts so that we can have direct knowledge of the love of God and the glory of God.
-In this message, Dr. Lloyd-Jones follows Paul’s prayer for ordinary Christians to have this exact and experiential knowledge of the true and living God.
-Listen to this passionate appeal to know Him!
+The Christian can have personal fellowship with God the Father through the Lord Jesus Christ.
+In the new covenant, the Holy Spirit comes into hearts so that the Christian can have direct knowledge of the love of God and the glory of God.
+In this sermon on Ephesians 1:17 titled “The Christian’s Knowledge of God,” Dr. Lloyd-Jones follows Paul’s prayer for ordinary Christians to have this exact and experiential knowledge of the true and living God.
+Listen to this passionate appeal to know Him.

 Additional Scripture Translations

 17that the God of our Lord Jesus Christ, the Father of glory, may give you a spirit of wisdom and of revelation in the knowledge of Him.

 17That the God of our Lord Jesus Christ, the Father of glory, may give unto you the spirit of wisdom and revelation in the knowledge of him: